Spectyr1/HomeworkConditionalStatementsApp/README.md

 HomeworkConditionalStatementsApp
+This homework assignment was given the wrong name when completed. this is the 'HomeWorkTypeConversions' assignment

 Capture a user's age from the console and then identify how old they will be in 25 years, as well as how old they were 25 years ago.
 Print that information to the console in natural language.